Arghamita08/skillswapplatform/README.md

 npm install
 Start the development server:
 npm start
-This will open the application in your browser at http://localhost:3000.
+This will open the application in your browser at http://localhost:3000 or any other localhost server.

 Project Structure & Usage
 The project follows a standard React application structure.
 Key directories include src/components for reusable UI elements (like Navbar) and src/pages for top-level components representing distinct application views.